Actively Recruiting

 - Histologically or cytologically confirmed metastatic pancreatic cancer

-- Accessible metastatic lesion for tissue collection
+- Accessible metastatic lesion for tissue biopsy

 - Systemic Immune-Inflammation Index (SIII) less than 900